7 Baby Food Delivery Subscription Plans That Send Food Right to Your Door

 Delivers to: San Francisco/Bay Area

 The founders of Little Spoon say “ewww to jars and boo to pouches” and generally have a bone to pick with store-bought baby food because it’s too old.
 Also, the heat pasteurizing that deprives it of its nutrients.
-While it launched in April, the startup is still operating by invitation only in New York City but has plans to expand nationwide in the near future.
+While it originally launched exclusively in New York City, they now deliver nationwide.
 Fresh blends like carrot pear, banana mango, and pea pear mint are customized by age (and your kid’s preferences), are delivered every other week, and are sold in subscription plans based on the number of meals you want per day: $4.99 for one, $4.49 for two, and $3.99 for three squares.
 And because they believe not only in truth in advertising, but also that babies should eat from a spoon rather than suck from a pouch, each container comes with a little spoon to take on the go.

 Homemade is a grownups meal subscription service launched in April by Ayesha Curry (yes, NBA star Steph Curry’s wife).
 You choose your plan and they ship the ingredients to make tasty “family inspired meals,” like minted lamb burgers or brioche with feta tzatziki or penne puttanesca.
 Here’s the deal though: While few details are known, they’ve already announced Homemade Kids is coming soon.
 The meal-kits are designed “for children with 5 yummy recipes to choose from and will feature classic kid favorites with a healthy twist.”
 Maybe now that the NBA Finals over, it’ll be sooner rather than later.
 Stay tuned.